Todd Rutherford thinks gambling is stupid.

 Calling the bluff

-Although bringing land-based casinos to Myrtle Beach has been bandied about for years, the recent hubbub began in June when Palmetto State Democrats cleverly slipped three advisory questions on the primary ballot:• Question 1: Do you believe each state – not Congress – should decide for itself whether to allow online gaming and determine how to regulate online gaming in their state?
+Although bringing land-based casinos to Myrtle Beach has been bandied about for years, the recent hubbub began in June when Palmetto State Democrats cleverly slipped three advisory questions on the primary ballot:

 The results were non-binding and basically amounted to nothing more than a way for Democrats to gauge public interest on the topics - and drum up voter participation in the primaries.